Censorship in Germany: Re-unified Germany (1990–present)

 An authority that is often accused of censorship is the Bundeszentrale für Kinder- und Jugendmedienschutz (Federal Department for the Protection of Children and Young People in the Media), which checks the media for possible dangers to young people.
 The body manages a list of works that may be purchased by adults only, and the exhibition (for sale) is usually also prohibited.
 While this indexing can grant publicity to some works, publishers often try to avoid indexing, to make the media available to a wider audience.
 Methods to avoid inclusion on the list include the reduction of violent scenes in movies and the removal of Nazi symbols in games in cases of propaganda.

 Education purposes and the freedom of arts allow the appearance of Nazi symbols in films and games in other cases.

 The Unterhaltungssoftware Selbstkontrolle (USK) is a privately organized body that also controls (electronic) media regarding their suitability for minors.
 The German Jugendschutzgesetz (Youth Protection Act) of 2003 made the former advisory-only label a de facto requirement; only products controlled by such a body may be publicly displayed for sale, with further restrictions applying to such media considered to be "18+".

-In the 1990s and 2000s, the struggle against Scientology in Germany has been a major issue, as Scientology is viewed by the German authorities as a threat to democracy and a predatory commercial organization, not a religion.
+In the 1990s and 2000s, the struggle against Scientology in Germany has been a major issue, as Scientology is viewed by the German authorities as a predatory commercial organization, not a religion.
 Scientology remains under government surveillance, and there have been attempts to ban the organization entirely.

 The burning of foreign flags is punishable by law in Germany if it involves "a flag of a foreign state that is publicly displayed by virtue of legal provisions or recognized custom".
 Additionally, publicly burning or damaging foreign flags or any flags that resemble them has also been prohibited since 24 June 2020.
 This legislation was passed in response to the repeated burning of the Israeli flag during protests and demonstrations.